Licensing System¶

 - The cached token remains valid until its expiry

-- After expiry, the runtime enters the offline grace period (default: 72 hours)
+- After expiry, the runtime enters the offline grace period (configurable by the developer)

 - During the grace period, the application continues to function